barb03/TriviaGame/README.md

 On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).

+Game instructions:

  The game has questions from different subjects and you have 30 seconds to answer 10 questions.

+Built With:

+ HTML, CSS and javascript